Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Disclosure of mold.
 A landlord must notify renters of any known mold issues.
 The disclosure must identify the possible health threat and should be given to a potential tenant before they sign the lease.

-• Disclosure of security deposit bank information.
-A landlord must provide details about the bank and accounts that bear your tenants’ security deposits during their lease.
+• Disclosure of security deposits bank information.
+A landlord must provide details about the bank and accounts that bear your tenant’s security deposit during their lease.

 Pennsylvania Landlord-tenant laws and landlord tenant act